zstumgoren/executions-viz/README.md

 * `yscale.domain` maps data values to coordinates in the visual range.
 High data values will have lower Y values closer to the top of the chart; low data values will have higher Y values, farther from the top of the chart.
 * The `xScale` is more straight-forward.
 Range is 0 and the width of the svg, while the domain is set to 0 and the count of executions in a given year.

 The scale functions generate pixel values for a given data value.
-These values will can then be used to set x and y values for each rectangle.
+These values can then be used to set X and Y coordinates for each rectangle.

-You can get a feel for how the functions are used dropping some log statements into code and viewing the results in the Developer Console.
+You can get a feel for how the functions are used by dropping some log statements into the code and viewing the results in the Developer Console.
 Below, we see that our lowest yearly count of executions (20) generates a high pixel value on the Y scale, and our highest yearly count (85) generates a low value.

 We'll use these values in the next step when we set various attributes on the `rect` elements and render them visually.

+> Don't forget to remove the `console.log` statements before moving on!

 ![console yscale demo](img/console-yscale-demo.png)